-- Each stockholder, or group of affiliated stockholders, that we know owns more than 5% of our outstanding common stock; - · Each of our named executive officers; - · Each of our directors; and - · All of our executive officers and directors as a group.
+- Each stockholder, or group of affiliated stockholders, that we know owns more than 5% of our outstanding common stock;

+- Each of our named executive officers;

+- · Each of our directors; and

+- All of our executive officers and directors as a group; and

+- All selling stockholders

-The percentage of shares beneficially owned is computed on the basis of 22,368,500 shares of our common stock outstanding as of December 31, 2018, which reflects the assumed conversion of all of our outstanding shares of convertible preferred stock.
+The percentage of shares beneficially owned is computed on the basis of 22,368,500 shares of our common stock outstanding as of December 31, 2018, which reflects the conversion of all of our outstanding shares of convertible preferred stock.
 Beneficial ownership is determined in accordance with the rules of the SEC, and generally includes voting power or investment power with respect to the securities held.
 We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of December 31, 2018, or issuable pursuant to the exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock into shares of common stock to be outstanding and to be beneficially owned by the person holding the stock option or warrant for the purpose of computing the percentage ownership of that person.
-We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
-Percentage ownership of our common stock after the offering assumes the sale of 4,687,500 shares by us in this offering.
+We did not deem these shares outstanding, however, for the purpose of 6,000,000 shares by us in this offering.
+If the underwriters' option to purchase additional shares is exercised in full, entities affiliated with Warburg Pincus & Co. will offer 900,000 shares in this offering.